KiranBelsare/restaurant-rating-prediction/README.md

 Built and compared three ML models (Linear Regression, Decision Tree, Random Forest) to predict restaurant ratings. **Random Forest achieved R² = 0.44**, with Votes identified as the dominant predictor (86% feature importance).

+> This project was completed as part of a **Machine Learning internship with Cognifyz Technologies**.

 ## 📊 Dataset

 - **File used:** `restaurant_data.csv` (not included in this repository)